-The author of this site has written an honest and deeply personal memoir which traces his journey from an early life filled with insecure attachments, confusion, fear and vulnerability to an adult life lived with secure attachments, clarity, confidence and inner strength.
-The author holds strongly to the belief that acceptance of the impermanence of life is the key to happiness and contentment.
-It is possible to deal with struggles and difficult times when we accept where we are at any given moment, and move forward without fear of the unknown.
-While we may not be able to control our environment, we can control our response to it.
+The author believes acceptance of the impermanence of life is one of the keys to obtaining happiness and contentment.
+It is possible to deal with struggles and difficult times when we accept where we are at any given moment, and move forward without fear of failure.
+While we may not always be able to control our environment, we can control our response to it.

 “Go confidently in the direction of your dreams.
 Live the life you have imagined.” – Henry David Thoreau